ecnerual/lesson-SOLID/README.md

 Par contre, veux-tu avoir VRAIMENT BESOIN D'un iphone 8 + ? ou juste quelque chose qui prend une photo?(implementation vs interface)

+##LISKOV SUBSTITUTION PRINCIPLE

+The principle defines that objects of a superclass shall be replaceable with objects of its subclasses without breaking the application

+En theorie, si ta des papa qui sont heureux dans une app!
+Ben si tu decide que papa va faire des enfants , ben les enfants ne doivent pas mettre la marde!

+##Interface segregation principle

+The interface-segregation principle (ISP) states that no client should be forced to depend on methods it does not use.[1]
+ISP splits interfaces that are very large into smaller and more specific ones so that clients will only have to know about the methods that are of interest to them

+##Dependency inversion principle

+High-level modules should not depend on low-level modules.
+Both should depend on abstractions.